 The Cocker Spaniel is a sporting dog who is wonderful with people and easy to have as a pal.
 As long as they are properly exercised, they can be one of the best pets for the home.

-The Barbet is similar to a poodle.
+With a dark blonde coat, the Barbet is similar to a poodle.
 Used as a hunting dog, this fluffball earned the nickname “Extremely Muddy” by the French for reasons you can probably guess.
 This breed is smart, so regular playing won’t do — they need something to stimulate their mind.

 The Vizsla has been around forever (some say as early as 800 A.D.), and for most of their history, they have been used as hunting dogs.
 They make good pets, though you have to make sure that they get proper exercise daily.